IVRE with Kibana¶

 While this backend lacks a lot of features, it is enough to create a view into an Elasticsearch cluster.
 Other tools using Elasticsearch can then use IVRE’s data.

-Views are created from Nmap or Masscan scan results (stored in the
+Views are created from Nmap, Masscan or Zgrab2 scan results (stored in

 nmap purpose) and passive host intelligence collected by Zeek